harishtrv/calculator/addition.md

 When I type in "signs without brackets" like +- or -+ etc Then I see the "Invalid sign message" as the result.

-## Scenario: Addition of two positive numbers with result going out of range
+## Scenario: Addition of two numbers with result going out of range

 Given The calculator is on.
 When I type in "positive number" And I press "plus"